 Blocking the wheels will stop the wheel from spinning under torque.

 The manufacturer's suggested method of securing spinners.

 Its a guess of how much torque has been beat on the spinners.
-Trying to remove over tighten spinners, in this high risk method, seems to be one of the biggest complaints.
+Trying to remove over tighten spinners seems to be one of the biggest complaints.
 With an occasional replacement of a lead hammer.

 To get an Elan spinner on or off, place the knockoff tool on the spinner, making sure the tool is flat and even on the spinner's face before applying full force.
 Apply a little force at first and the tool will center itself evenly, then you can apply full force.

 Attach my 1-inch socket, that is supplied with the tool, on the 1-inch hex shaft of the tool.
 Using a breaker bar or a torque wrench, place it at the 2:30 or the 10:30 position, for maximum torque leverage by using your weight in a downward action.
 If you are pulling or pushing on the breaker bar at odd angles, It would be harder to gauge the force to tighten the spinner safely.